krishnasai89/Python-p-2/sketchpy/README.md

 # Installing required python packages
-we need to download two important packages for this application.
+we need to download important packages for this application.

 Open your terminal and run the following command.
 - sketchpy: